olgazim/LucidChart-User-Documentation/docs/pages/Olga_formatting_shapes.md

 ## Align

 To align shapes:

 1. **Select** shapes you want to align by **holding** [Ctrl] while **clicking** on the shapes or by **dragging** a box around shapes by **pressing** the left mouse button.

-A blue rectangle should be displayed around all selected shape.
-Additionally, each shape should be displayed with blue border.
+    A blue rectangle should be displayed around all selected shapes.
+Additionally, each shape should be displayed with a blue border.

-2. **Right-click** the mouse on the selection
+2. **Right-click** the mouse on [selection]

-3. **Choose** the Align option from the options menu
+3. **Choose** the [Align] option from the options menu

 4. **Select** the alignment option from the list
 ![Align shapes](/images/align-shapes.gif)

 ## Group